teambit/docs/docs/bit-dot-dev/bit-dev.md

 Bit.dev server is a cloud service provided by Bit.
 Accessing bit.dev server requires registering a user account on the bit.dev server.
 To export and import components from a local workspace to the account, the developer must login from the local workspace.

-> Unlike bit-cli tool which is open-source, the bit.dev server and its cloud features are proprietary and owned by Bit.
+> Unlike the bit-cli tool which is open-source, the bit.dev server and its cloud features are proprietary and owned by Bit.

 Bit.dev server provides these functions: